Rishabh5321/better-control-flake/README.md

 NOTE :- Please Enable `services.power-profiles-daemon.enable = true;` if you are having power profile changing issues.

-NOTE :- Please Enable `services.usbguard.enable = true;` if you want usbguard to work.
-(Also note will have to update your users permission to use usb guard here is my file for reference [users.nix](#https://github.com/Rishabh5321/dotfiles/blob/main/modules/nixos/users.nix)).
+NOTE: Please enable `services.usbguard.enable = true;` if you want USBGuard to work.
+Additionally, you will need to update your usbguard permissions to use USBGuard.
+For reference, see my configuration file: [usbguard.nix](.github/assets/usbguard.nix).

 ## Table of Contents
 1. [Features](#features)